pellematrose/LaserLampe/README.md

 # LaserLampe
 This is a small luminaire for small cabins like yachts, boats, vans, ...

-To set up this luminaire get an assembled PCB on my tindie.com shop and order the other parts at your preferred laser-cutter service.
 ![LaserLampe](https://github.com/pellematrose/LaserLampe/blob/main/LaserLampe_short_on.jpg)

 ## For the short version of LaserLampe you need the following: